anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 **_Work in progress!_**

 * Year A: complete
-* Year B: complete from Advent 1 to 2 before Lent
+* Year B: complete from Advent 1 to Ash Wednesday
 * Year C: complete from Palm Sunday onwards
 * Festivals: complete for January to March, and from September to December
 * Appendix: Gospels: complete for Luke and John